nhauber99/Blog/docs/_posts/2023-01-08-MaterialScanner.md

 <img src="/Blog/assets/albedo.jpg" style="width: 45%" />
 <img src="/Blog/assets/normal.jpg" style="width: 45%" />

 It was also really interesting to see how well the lambertiant diffuse model compares to measured values.
 The measured diffuse reflection is red and the calculated values in green.
-This is only the measurement of one pixel, x and y represent the position of the light source and z is luminance).
+These are only the measurements of one pixel, x and y represent the position of the light source and z is luminance).
 However, this is probably an extreme example, because my floor seems to have quite complex subsurface scattering depending on the grain direction.
 <iframe width="640" height="360" src="https://www.youtube.com/embed/CAKBOubk8wg" title="Diffuse Reflection" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 That's it for my first post, as this already took me a while to write.
 I'll be back with more!